 While not dangerous to your health, visible veins can be bothersome in appearance.
-With the Spectrum Long Pulsed Yag laser, both spider and other vascular malformations can be significantly improved.
+With the Spectrum Long Pulsed Yag Laser, both spider and other vascular malformations can be significantly improved.

-There are a number of factors that can contribute to the appearance of veins including heredity, obesity, and hormone fluctuations with pregnancy, puberty, or menopause.
-Long Pulse Yag treatments can be done on all skin types however, patients with a Fitzpatrick 4 or higher are at higher risk for post inflammatory hyperpigmentation requiring extra diligent post treatment care.
+There are a number of factors that can contribute to the appearance of spider veins including heredity, obesity, and hormone fluctuations with pregnancy, puberty, or menopause.
+Long Pulse Yag treatments can be done on all skin types, including dark skin; however, patients with a Fitzpatrick 4 or higher are at higher risk for post-inflammatory hyperpigmentation requiring extra diligent post-treatment care.
 A skin assessment will be conducted at your consultation to determine if you are a candidate for this procedure.

 You cannot be tanned, use self-tanners, or be sunburnt prior to or during the course of treatment.
-If treating the face and you are using aggressive skincare products such as retinols, skin exfoliants, or other aggressive skincare products you must discontinue use at least 2 weeks prior to treatment.
-Your skin must be completely clean and free of any lotions, perfumes or makeup on the day of your treatment.
+If you’re looking to treat the face and using aggressive skin care products such as retinols, skin exfoliants, or other aggressive skincare products, you must discontinue use at least 2 weeks prior to treatment.
+Your skin must be completely clean and free of any lotions, perfumes, or makeup on the day of your treatment.

 You can expect minor swelling and redness that can last a couple of hours.
 You will likely have bruising associated with this procedure; this is normal.
-You may experience minor discomfort which can be treated using ice packs or over the counter pain medications such as Tylenol or Mortin.
+You may also experience minor discomfort which can be treated using ice packs or over-the-counter pain medications such as Tylenol or Mortin.
 If scabs develop, do not pick or scratch the treated areas.
 Doing so could cause scarring to the area.
-Avoid hot tubs, saunas, hot showers, alcohol, aspirin, Advil or blood thinners for 5-days following treatment as doing so can diminish results.
+Avoid hot tubs, saunas, hot showers, alcohol, aspirin, Advil, or blood thinners for five days following treatment as doing so can diminish results.

 After laser vein treatment, you can expect some side effects such as redness and swelling.
 Over the next few weeks, your body will continue to break down the treated veins, minimizing their appearance.
-While some can see results after just one treatment, several sessions may be required to treat larger veins.
+While some patients see results after just one treatment, several sessions may be required to treat larger veins.
 Sessions will be spaced out to allow the skin time to heal.
 While laser vein treatment can reduce the appearance of current veins, it cannot prevent future veins from appearing.
 Patients can opt for laser vein treatment in the future to maintain their smooth skin.

 Patricia Ferguson, R.N. has worked with Dr. Stanislaw since 2004 and is responsible for providing Long Pulse Yag treatments.
-To find out if your veins can be treated with a laser treatment, contact our office.
+To find out if your veins can be treated with laser treatment, contact our office.
 We can schedule your consultation to determine the best course of treatment for you.

-At the time of your consultation, you will be provided a quote which will be honored for 1-year.
+At the time of your consultation, you will be provided a quote which will be honored for 1 year.